Leased Car Insurance Requirements: What Coverage You Need & Costs

 • $1,000 max deductible

-• Comprehensive/collision required
+• Comprehensive & collision required

-• Gap often included
+• Gap often included in lease

 Frequently Asked Questions About Leased Car Insurance